 Image: a passage of text in the BPL Gutenberg Bible leaf (click to see the full view)

-As of March, 2022, the collection is comprised of 575 discrete 15th-century editions.
+As of May, 2023, the collection comprises 590 discrete 15th-century editions.
 Within this group, there are a small number of duplicates, as well as a number of multi-volume sets.
 The total number of physical items in the collection printed during the 15th century -- counting duplicates and individual volumes -- is 597.

 The collection also includes: